Retrotink/CHIP/BASIC Commands/readme.md

 # Audio Commands

 ### NOTEON nn
 Sends a continuing tone of value nn to the audio connector; useful values seem to range from 0 to 100.
-A powered speaker works best with the Amigo, but earbuds will do in a pinch.<br>
+A powered speaker works best with the CHIP Computer, but earbuds will do in a pinch.<br>

 ### NOTEOFF
 Stops any tone currently playing on the audio connector.<br>